Essential Oils For Arthritis

 If you have arthritis, you know how frustrating it can be when the pain keeps you from completing normal activities.
 In addition to seeing your doctor for medical treatments, it is also good to try some natural remedies at home, such as with essential oils.
 Plants like peppermint and rosemary work very well for reducing the inflammation and swelling brought on by arthritis.

 Rosemary oil is a soothing oil with a light floral scent that can also be used for arthritis.
 This is one of the top essential oils to be used for promoting better circulation.
-It also has anti-inflammatory benefits, so the inflammation and dwelling in your joints can be remedied with some rosemary oil.
+It also has anti-inflammatory benefits, so the inflammation and swelling in your joints can be remedied with some rosemary oil.
 It also has anti-pain properties, which is another great reason to use it for arthritis.
 For arthritis, use the rosemary oil with a carrier oil like jojoba oil, then rub it directly onto your joints.

 Peppermint is an essential oil that works for so many ailments, but primarily body pain and inflammation issues.
 Peppermint oil, like rosemary oil, has anti-inflammatory properties.
 This means it is going to be tremendously helpful when reducing the inflammation that is leading to your joint pain.
 You might not be able to cure your arthritis, but you can bet this oil will help.
 You also want to use it with a carrier oil before applying to the painful joints you have.
 Coconut oil is a great carrier oil to use with peppermint oil.